 Demand for the best VPN for Canada has only grown in recent years thanks to ever-changing data privacy laws and invasive anti-terrorism acts that many feel overstep the mark.
 On top of that, thanks to the fact that much of Canada’s internet traffic flows through the US, Canadians are essentially subjected to two sets of rules that are arguably working towards making the internet a less free place.

-A Canada VPN can help you sidestep a whole lot of that, but even if you're not too fussed about being tracked, you can still get a whole load of use out of a VPN.
+A Canada VPN can help you sidestep a whole lot of that, and even if you're not too fussed about being tracked, you can still get a whole load of use out of a VPN.

 What makes the best Canada VPN?